tandeshao/tp/docs/UserGuide.md

 6. Refer to the [features](#4-features) below for details of each command.

 ### 2.2.
 System Requirements
 Ideally, the machine you are running on should be able to run Java.
-_For more information on Java 8, click [here](https://www.oracle.com/java/technologies/downloads/)_

 Below is a list of system specifications that supports Abπ.

+For more information on Java 8, click [here](https://www.oracle.com/java/technologies/downloads/)_

 <br />
 ### Windows
 * Windows 10 (8u51 and above)